 Are bathrooms gender-segregated or gender-neutral in the first-year residence halls?

-Upon arrival at Haverford, one of the first decisions first-year students make collectively with their Customs groups—except those living at Haverford College Apartments (HCA)—is whether the bathrooms on the hall will be designated as gender-segregated, or as gender-neutral.
-Bathrooms in first-year apartments at HCA are pre-designated as gender-segregated.
+Upon arrival at Haverford, one of the first decisions first-year students make collectively as a Customs groups, except those living at Haverford College Apartments (HCA), is whether the bathrooms on the hall will be designated as all-gender or single-gender.
+Bathrooms in first-year apartments at HCA are single occupancy bathrooms.
+An all-gender bathroom is a bathroom that anyone can use regardless of gender identity or expression.

-With this sensitivity in mind, and in keeping with the mission of the College to be an inclusive and welcoming community for all, the Office of Residential Life will, in one of the twenty-four Customs Groups in first-year housing, formally pre-designate the bathrooms as gender-neutral in advance of first-year student's arrival on campus.
+In keeping with the mission of the College to be an inclusive and welcoming community for all, one of the twenty-four Customs Groups in first-year housing is pre-designated as an all-gender bathroom.

-Incoming first-year students will be asked on their Housing Questionnaire about their level of need regarding gender-neutral, and gender-segregated bathrooms.
+Incoming first-year students will be asked on their Housing Questionnaire about their level of need regarding all-gender and single-gender bathrooms.

 Are there things I shouldn't bring?